 Consent forms are accessible within the subject casebooks under the log forms - but only if the subject is fully consented (i.e. all signatures are collected).
 If signatures are missing on consent, the subject casebook is not accessible.
-Because of that, the consent form can be accessed a different way.
+Because of that, the consent form must be accessed from the main Subject Manager screen.

-On the mobile app, tap and hold for 1 second on a subject ID.
+On the Mobile App, tap and hold for 1 second on the desired subject ID.
 This is a shortcut to open the full list of existing records for the subject.
 Tap the applicable consent record to open the form and sign it.

 Required Signatures by Role Report